DC Comics Bombshells: Merchandise

-Based on the success of the initial statues, the Bombshells designs have been licensed out to a number of other companies for a range of merchandise.
-DC Collectibles released a set of three busts (Wonder Woman, Supergirl, Mera) based on artwork by Emmanuela Lupacchino and sculpted by Jack Mathews.
-Another company, Icon Heroes, has released a Bombshells Harley Quinn bust.
-Cryptozoic Entertainment have released a line of PVC statues based on the Bombshells designs, as well as Mystery-Box mini figurines titled 'Lil Bombshells.
-Funko have released a range of Bombshells figures in their POP! and Rock Candy lines and a wave of Mystery Mini figurines.
-The Tonner Doll Company have also released fashion dolls of Harley Quinn, Wonder Woman, Supergirl and Batwoman in their Bombshells designs.
+Based on the success of the initial statues, the Bombshells designs were licensed out to a number of other companies for a range of merchandise.
+DC Collectibles released a set of three busts (Wonder Woman, Supergirl, and Mera) based on artwork by Emmanuela Lupacchino and sculpted by Jack Mathews.
+Another company, Icon Heroes, released a Bombshells Harley Quinn bust.
+Cryptozoic Entertainment has released a line of PVC statues based on the Bombshells designs, as well as Mystery-Box mini figurines titled 'Lil Bombshells.
+Funko has released a range of Bombshells figures in their POP! and Rock Candy lines and a wave of Mystery Mini figurines.
+The Tonner Doll Company has also released fashion dolls of Harley Quinn, Wonder Woman, Supergirl and Batwoman in their Bombshells designs.

 Action figures

-Based on the continuing success of the line, DC Collectibles announced at San Diego Comic-Con 2016 that they would be releasing a line of articulated action figures based on the DC Comics Bombshells line as part of their 'Designer Series' range of 6.75-inch figures.
+Based on the continuing success of the line, DC Collectibles later released a line of articulated action figures based on the DC Comics Bombshells line as part of their 'Designer Series' range of 6.75-inch figures.
 The first wave of figures was released in April 2017 and features Bombshells versions of Wonder Woman, Harley Quinn, Poison Ivy and Batwoman.
-In a trailer for the series released on the DC Entertainment YouTube Channel they also revealed that a second wave would be released in fall 2017, with a figure of the Bombshells version of Mera previewed.
-The second wave features: Mera, Batgirl, Hawkgirl and Katana.
-The third wave was also announced, consisting of Bumblebee and Supergirl to be released in early 2018, but has been cancelled.
-A two-pack of Joker and Harley Quinn have been announced for release in 2018, before being re-solicited as single release figures for 2019 before again being cancelled.
+A second wave was released in Fall 2017 and features Mera, Batgirl, Hawkgirl and Katana.
+The third wave consisting of Bumblebee and Supergirl was scheduled for release in early 2018, but was cancelled.
+A two-pack of Joker and Harley Quinn was slated for release in 2018, then re-solicited as single release figures for 2019 before again being cancelled.
 Prototypes of Black Canary and Zatanna figures have also been shown though remain unreleased.

 Collectible pins

-FanSets created 3 lines of Bombshell pins.
-Character line art, FanSets MicroCrew Style and Bombshell pin-ups.
+FanSets created three lines of Bombshell pins, which consist of Character line art, FanSets MicroCrew Style and Bombshell pin-ups.
 Several were done for special conventions.

 Trading cards

 In 2017, Cryptozoic released a Bombshells trading card set featuring cover arts and variants as well as portraits of characters from the series.
-Two subsequent sets were released in 2018 and 2019 respectively.
+Two subsequent sets were released in 2018 and 2019.